smileidentity/smile-identity-core-python/README.md

 - validate_partner_params
 - get_smile_id_services

+### Security
+We accept 2 forms of security to communicate with our servers.
+The sec_key is the legacy means of communicating with our servers.
+This uses the v1 api key.
+The signature field is our new improved means of signing requests.
+To calculate a signature you need to generate a v2 api key.
+Generating a v2 api key does not invalidate existing v1 keys so you can safely upgrade.
+The library will default to calculating the legacy sec_key so your existing code will continue to behave as expected.
+To use the new signature form of security pass the boolean signature: true in the options object to any of our classes except Signature, where you would instead call the generate_signature function instead of the generate_sec_key function.

 ## Documentation

 This library requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs.smileidentity.com/products/core-libraries/python).